shortlurker/zmk-dongle-screen/README.md

 # ZMK Dongle Screen

 This project provides a Zephyr module for a dongle display shield based on the ST7789V display and the Seeeduino XAIO BLE microcontroller and the LVGL graphics library.
-It offers various widgets for current output, displaying layer, mod, WPM, and battery status, as well as brightness adjustments via keyboard, automatic dimming after inactivity and a customizable status screen for ZMK-based keyboards.
+It offers various widgets for current output, displaying layer, mod, WPM, and battery status, as well as brightness adjustments via keyboard, automatic dimming after inactivity, and a customizable status screen for ZMK-based keyboards.

 **This project is inspired by [prospector-zmk-module](https://github.com/carrefinho/prospector-zmk-module) and [zmk-dongle-display](https://github.com/englmaxi/zmk-dongle-display).
 Thanks for your awesome work!**

+## Demo

+Demonstration videos of the screen are included soon.

 ## Building a dongle

-For building an dongle for youself you can use the build guide by **carrefinho** [prospector project](https://github.com/carrefinho/prospector)
+To build a dongle yourself you can use the build guide by **carrefinho** ([prospector project](https://github.com/carrefinho/prospector)).
 This repository only contains a module and no build guides or suggestions.

 ## Widgets Overview